 And with new mobile app releases occurring weekly or even daily, the risks mount after a pen test is completed until it’s conducted again a year later.
 While better than the high cost model, this gap in coverage between the annual pen tests creates substantial risk.
 Increasing the frequency of penetration testing to quarterly would drive the cost up to $60,000 per year, an unattractive proposition given that you could conduct monthly in-house pen tests for the same annual investment.

-Like so many other processes in business, organizations can turn to automation.
+Like so many other processes in organization, organizations can turn to automation.
 An automated toolchain powers the shift from agile to DevOps to drive maximum efficiency and faster release cycles.
 While DevOps touches developers, quality assurance, operations and production teams, security was mainly left behind.